It was with much sadness that we fans of Marcella Hazan learned of her passing on Sunday morning, September 29th.

 Serve along with the succulent juices ~ and you'll probably taste one of the best roasted chickens you've had in your life.

-noted... sometimes the chicken skin will stick to the pan during the first part of baking (as the chicken is roasting breast-side-down.)
+Sometimes the skin of the chicken breast will stick to the pan during the first part of baking (as the chicken is roasting breast-side-down.)

-Forever grateful to Marcella Hazan for all she shares!
+Forever grateful to Marcella Hazan for all she has shared!
 I have several of her books, which I value highly ~ here is the first I ever purchased and I recommend it.

-This one is a Lodge Logic-- no need to preseason the skillet.
+Lodge Logic-- comes already pre-seasoned.
 Just hand wash it and it is ready to use.
 I love my collection of great quality cookware ~ but I would never part with any of my black cast iron ... they heat evenly and are indestructible workhorse pieces in my kitchen.